jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 The proxy wrapper object is instantiated upon the stack.
 When its constructor is executed, it executes the start operation.
 When the object exits its current scope whether it reaches the end of the scope, returns or an exception is thrown, the object is popped off the stack, and its destructor is executed, which executes the finish operation.
 It's a nice way to ensure that start/finish operations always execute in pairs.
 Once I learned of RAII and started using it, I no longer had to worry about leaving a mutex locked because of an unexpected exception being thrown.

-However, Java doesn't have destructors nor are objects instantiated on the stack.
+However, Java doesn't have deterministic destructors nor are objects instantiated on the stack.
 Java doesn't support RAII in the same form that C++ can.
-But it does support a version of it with its [try-with-resources](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) statement.
+But we can approximate RAII using [try-with-resources](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) or explicit proxy wrappers.

 Here's a design that adds a `WrappedObject` in front of the `PooledObject`:
 <img src="/assets/ObjectPool2.png" alt="Proxy Wrapped Object Pool Design" width = "80%" align="center" style="padding: 35px;">